sboosali/enumerate/README.md

 [![Hackage](https://img.shields.io/hackage/v/enumerate.svg)](https://hackage.haskell.org/package/enumerate)
 [![Build Status](https://secure.travis-ci.org/sboosali/enumerate.svg)](http://travis-ci.org/sboosali/enumerate)

-enumerate all the values in a finite type (automatically)
+Enumerate all the values in a finite type (automatically).
+Provides:

-provides (1) a typeclass for enumerating all values in a finite type, (2) a generic instance for automatic deriving, and
+1. a typeclass for enumerating all values in a finite type,
-(3) helpers that reify functions (partial or total, monadic or pure) into a Map.
+2. a generic instance for automatically deriving it, and

 # example